tonyflowed/dimmer-button/README.md

 | `on_icon`    | string | `entity icon if defined, otherwise depending on type`         | Set the icon to display when on                                           |
 | `off_icon`   | string | `entity icon if defined, otherwise depending on type` | Set the icon to display when off                                          |
 | `icon`       | string |                          | Use to set the same icon for on and off(Overrides setting on/off individually)                         |

+## Troubleshooting

+If you get an error on another device running Lovelace that the resource can't be found - reload the UI/app.